Norberto Ramírez: In Nicaragua

+He was president of the Nicaraguan Congress in 1846.
 On 5 March 1849 the Legislative assembly of Nicaragua declared Ramírez the elected Supreme Director, and he took office on 1 April.
 Ramírez ordered the commander of the army, Fruto Chamorro, to suppress constant revolts led by the liberal General Bernabé Somoza.
 He was caught and executed in Rivas.

-The Clayton–Bulwer Treaty
+Clayton–Bulwer Treaty

-On 9 July he received the Plenipotentiary Minister of the United States of America in Central America, the historian Ephraim George Squier, who would arrive in Nicaragua on 5 September, and would greeted by Nicaragua's former Supreme Director, Evaristo Rocha, in El Viejo.
-Squier brought Ramírez a message of solidarity from the United States with the state in the face of English claims.
-At the end of 1849, the supreme director sent the lawyer Eduardo Carcache to the city of Washington as extraordinary and plenipotentiary minister of Nicaragua in the United States of America, Carcache being the first with this position, he was commissioned by the Nicaraguan government to try to obtain the signing of a treaty on an interoceanic canal by Nicaragua and to win the support of the United States in the conflict with England regarding the occupation of the San Juan River and the Mosquito Coast.
+On 9 July he received the Plenipotentiary Minister of the United States of America in Central America, the historian Ephraim George Squier, who would arrive in Nicaragua on 5 September and be greeted by Nicaragua's former Supreme Director, Evaristo Rocha, in El Viejo.
+Squier brought Ramírez a message of solidarity from the United States with the state in the face of British claims.
+At the end of 1849, the supreme director sent the lawyer Eduardo Carcache to the city of Washington as extraordinary and plenipotentiary minister of Nicaragua in the United States, Carcache being the first with this position, he was commissioned by the Nicaraguan government to try to obtain the signing of a treaty on an interoceanic canal by Nicaragua and to win the support of the United States in the conflict with England regarding the occupation of the San Juan River and the Mosquito Coast.

-The Clayton–Bulwer treaty signed between the United States and England in 1850 signaled the relinquishment of claims to power and exclusive rights over the projected Nicaraguan canal.
-On 25 July of the same year, the Treaty of Peace and Friendship with Spain was signed, which for its part definitively recognized the independence of Nicaragua.
+The Clayton–Bulwer Treaty signed between the United States and the United Kingdom in 1850 signaled the relinquishment of claims to power and exclusive rights over the projected Nicaraguan canal.
+On 25 July that same year, the Treaty of Peace and Friendship with Spain was signed, which definitively recognized the independence of Nicaragua.